oxabz/wgpu-raymarcher/README.md

 Solution : ``.wgsl.json``.
 I made a build step that make a singular ``.wgsl`` from smaller ``.wgsl``s and a ``.wgsl.json``.

+### Self-shadow

+I have no idea

+Shape have shadow of themselves even if they shouldnt.

+My best guess is operation precision  but maybe not

 ## ~~Project result and conclusion~~

 ~~It's a cool project but I'ma put it on hold for now.